sile/jlot/README.md

 Commands:
-  call             Execute a JSON-RPC call req              Generate a JSON-RPC request object JSON run-echo-server  Run a JSON-RPC echo server (for development or testing purposes) help             Print this message or the help of the given subcommand(s)
+  call             Execute a JSON-RPC call stream-call      Execute a stream of JSON-RPC calls received from the standard input req              Generate a JSON-RPC request object JSON stats            Calculate statistics from JSON objects outputted by executing the command `stream-call --add-metadata ...` run-echo-server  Run a JSON-RPC echo server (for development or testing purposes) help             Print this message or the help of the given subcommand(s)